wultra/docucheck/docs/Basic-Principles.md

 # Basic Principles

+This chapter explains what functionality `DocuCheck` provides and how it works in detail.

 ## General Terminology

 We're using the following terminology in this documentation:

 - **"Application"** is one particular product which supposes to be documented.
 For example "PowerAuth Server."
 - **"Source repository"** is a git repository containing source codes and documentation written in Markdown, for one particular application.
 For example `https://github.com/wultra/powerauth-server.git`
-- Each **"source repository"** has its own unique "repository identifier," for example `powerauth-server`.
+- Each source repository has its own unique **"repository identifier,"** for example `powerauth-server`.
 - Each source repository contains a folder with all files, which has to be collected.
 This folder is also called as **"documentation"** or **"docs"** folder.
 - Each documentation folder contains **"home file,"** representing a starting page for application's documentation.
 - **"Source repository collection"** is a set of source repositories required to build final documentation.